[Editor’s Note: This article was originally published on June 1, 2020. It has since been updated to reflect the latest changes on the market.]

 As Seeking Alpha wrote back in April, the recent shutdowns “will severely impact the company’s sales.”
 Add in the high debt load and there’s a good chance this company could wind up in bankruptcy down the road.

 So why invest in such a high-risk opportunity?
 While shares could go to zero if bad times continue, a faster-than-expected recovery could send shares soaring.
-Right now, the stock trades around $5 per share.
-But before the outbreak, the stock sold for more than three times that, at prices above $15.50 per share.
+Right now, the stock trades just under $6 per share.
+But before the outbreak, the stock sold for more many times that, at prices above $15.50 per share.

 Things are already moving in the right direction.
 With a reworked credit agreement, the company should be able to ride things out and avoid Chapter 11.
-Keep in mind that Funko was already disappointing investors before the virus, so even a modicum of improvement could mean potential gains outweigh the substantial downside risk.
+Also, the company is set to release quarterly earnings and updated guidance in a few weeks.
+Even a modicum of improvement could mean potential gains outweigh the substantial downside risk.